 In Class Six there are currently eleven Year 11 students, who work in a range of situations including whole class, collaborative group and individual learning, and working both independently and with adults.
 Most students choose to sit with their peers at a table, but there is also the option to sit at an individual workstation.
-Students are supported by a Speech and Language Therapist, Occupational Therapist, part-time Educational Psychologist, Pupil Support Co-ordinator, Family Liaison Officer, Careers and Transition Officer and two full time teaching and learning assistants
+Students are supported by a Speech and Language Therapist, Occupational Therapist, Pupil Support Co-ordinator, Family Liaison Officer, Careers and Transition Officer and two full time teaching and learning assistants

 Our day begins with meeting time when we use visual timetables to go through the day ahead, giving students opportunity to ask questions and share any concerns.
 Our day ends with a review, where daily successes are recognised and rewarded through praise and our house point system